Cryptographic Choreographies

 As a third contribution, we connect our translator with ProVerif and demonstrate the effectiveness of our approach with several case studies.
 A particular challenge is that ProVerif's abstraction often is not precise enough when the long-term memory induces non-monotonic behavior (e.g., when a certain action is possible only until a change of the memory state) and thus fails to verify a protocol.
 We have developed several heuristics to make sound encodings in ProVerif that often overcome these problems.

 Note that both the translation to process calculus and the target of the translation, ProVerif, are using Dolev-Yao models, i.e., treating cryptographic operations as blackboxes.
 The translation formalizes how each role is \emph{supposed to execute} the choreography, and this should not require the role to break the cryptography.
 Thus, it makes sense that our semantics basically requires that a Dolev-Yao intruder with the specified initial knowledge is able to correctly execute a given role.
 For the target of the translation one may, however, also consider computational verification like CryptoVerif.
 This would require specifying more details like key-sizes and required cryptographic properties of the encryption primitives, as well as different kinds of goal specifications.
 Similarly, the translation could also be used to generate a secure-by design implementation, in the sense that the implementation creates outgoing, and checks incoming, messages in the same way as the formal ProVerif model.

-The rest of this paper is organized as follows: in Section~\ref{sec:choreo} we define the syntax of CryptoChoreo and give example; in Section~\ref{sec:projection} we define the semantics for an arbitrary algebraic theory; in Section~\ref{sec:mec}, we describe the practical implementation for a representative algebraic theory; in Section~\ref{sec:case:studies:meta} we describe the connection to ProVerif and our case studies; we present related work in Section~\ref{sec:related:work}; and we conclude in Section~\ref{sec:conclusions}.
+The rest of this paper is organized as follows: in Section~\ref{sec:choreo} we define the syntax of CryptoChoreo and give an example; in Section~\ref{sec:projection} we define the semantics for an arbitrary algebraic theory; in Section~\ref{sec:mec}, we describe the practical implementation for a representative algebraic theory; in Section~\ref{sec:case:studies:meta} we describe the connection to ProVerif and our case studies; we present related work in Section~\ref{sec:related:work}; and we conclude in Section~\ref{sec:conclusions}.

 \confver{ An extended version of this paper, containing in particular the proofs omitted from Section~\ref{sec:mec} and details on the connection to ProVerif, is available at~\placeholder. }